 LARGE-SCALE WEED MANAGEMENT PROGRAM

-One Tam partner agencies commit significant resources to mapping, monitoring, and managing invasive vegetation on their lands.
-Full-time and seasonal staff, as well as interns, are dedicated to providing volunteer management and leading these stewardship activities.
+One Tam partner agencies commit significant resources to mapping, monitoring, and managing invasive weeds on their lands.
+Full-time and seasonal staff, as well as interns, manage volunteers and lead these stewardship activities.

 RARE PLANT MONITORING